K. D. Singh (field hockey): As a player

+He received the Helms Trophy in 1953 for being the best hockey player in the world (1952) and the best sportsman of Asia (1953).
+This was the first time an Indian was awarded the Helms Trophy (America's Nobel Prize in sport given to the best athlete from each continent.)

 As a coach

 Singh later served as the coach for Indian hockey team for the 1972 Munich Olympics.
 K.D.
 Singh Babu was a member of numerous organisations that include All India Council of Sports, Railway Board, Rifle Association of India and Wild Life Protection Committee of Uttar Pradesh.

 Death

 On 27 March 1978, he died of a gunshot wound from his own weapon, while cleaning it.
 It was also speculated that he might have shot himself.
 Singh was reportedly suffering from depression and was under psychiatric care during his final days.
 A fellow Olympian and friend of Singh, Ashwini Kumar stated that the former was a "sensitive man" and that he might have "become emotionally upset with the poor showing of the Indian team at the World Cup matches in Buenos Aires."

 In popular culture

-In the Indian sports-drama film Gold (2018), set in the 1948 Summer Olympics, Amit Sadh played the role of vice captain of the India men's national field hockey team - a character based on K.D.
+In the Indian sports-drama film Gold (2018), set in the 1948 Summer Olympics, Amit Sadh played the role of vice captain of the India men's national field hockey team - a character loosely based on K.D.
 Singh.